IbrahimAbdelsattar/Brainwave-Matrix-Solutions-Internship/README.md

 ## Project Overview

 This project is a comprehensive analysis of **Retail Sales** and **Customer Demographics**, aimed at uncovering insights into customer purchasing behavior and sales trends.
 It is based on a dataset containing retail sales transactions along with detailed customer demographics, including age, gender, and purchasing history.
-The project was completed as part of a **Kaggle competition**, where the goal was to explore and model the dataset to generate actionable business insights.
+The project was completed as part of a **Brainwave Matrix Solutions Internship**, where the goal was to explore and model the dataset to generate actionable business insights.

 ## Problem Statement